rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 Notifies the user when a specified physical key is pressed.
 The key event can also be absorbed so that it isn't delivered to the web view.
 If the callback is not set then the capture setting for the given key will be cleared.

 ####Parameters
 <ul><li>dispatch : <span class='text-info'>BOOLEAN</span><p>After a key has been intercepted this parameter will determine whether or not it will still be received by the Web View.
 For example if you have focus in a text box and are intercepting keys set this to 'False' to avoid having the keys appear in the box.
 For iOS devices this parameter has no effect.
-If any of volume keys are captured, real sound volume will not be changed. </p></li><li>keyValue : <span class='text-info'>STRING</span><p>Specifies the identifier of the key to capture.
+If any of the volume keys are captured, real sound volume will not be changed. </p></li><li>keyValue : <span class='text-info'>STRING</span><p>Specifies the identifier of the key to capture.
 This this value is the operating system's identifier for the key, not the ASCII representation of the key (for example, the 'a' key on Windows Mobile devices has a keyValue of 101).
 Alternatively, this parameter can be set to 'all'.
 This value will capture all hardware key presses.
 This parameter needs to be passed as a string (for example '101' or '0x65' or 'all'). </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>keyValue : <span class='text-info'>INTEGER</span><p>The internal representation of the key expressed in decimal, e.g. 13 is the return key.
 Platforms: